-A seroma is the buildup of fluids in a place on the body where tissue has been removed.
-They often occur as a complication of surgery but can also develop after an injury.
+A seroma is a buildup of fluids in a place on the body where tissue has been removed.
+Seromas often occur as a complication of surgery but can also develop after an injury.

-In most cases, seromas are harmless and are allowed to heal naturally.
-Seromas are not related to cancer cells and pose no increased risk or concern.
-However, they can
+In most cases, seromas are harmless, and doctors let them heal naturally.
+They are not related to cancer cells and pose no increased risk or concern.
+However, they

-The exact causes of seromas are not clear, but they are commonly seen in the breast area of women after surgeries to treat breast cancer.
+The exact causes of seromas are not clear, but they are common in the breast area of people who have undergone surgery to treat breast cancer.

 Other procedures that can cause seromas include:

 - breast reduction

 - breast biopsy

 The formation of seromas is the body’s response to dead space within the tissue that was attached to something before surgery.